 The materials appearing on this website are provided for general information purposes only.
 No warranty, whether express or implied is given in relation to such materials.

-We welcome constructive comments about the service provided by Surrey & Family Mediation Services and we welcome feedback.
+We welcome constructive comments and feedback about the service provided by Surrey & Family Mediation Services.

 A copy of our complaints procedure is available on request firstname.lastname@example.org.

 Surrey Family & Mediation Services adheres to the Family Mediation Council’s Code of Practice FMC Code of Practice.